stacks-network/sbtc-docs/src/local-setup.md

 The deployment of the Clarity contracts `asset.clar` and `clarinet-bitcoin-mini.clar` happens during the launch of devenv.sbtcWalletAddress

-Under the hood, the there is a script `utils/deploy_contracts.sh` that is used to deploy the contracts The local environment defines wallets that are already funded.
+Under the hood, there is a script `utils/deploy_contracts.sh` that is used to deploy the contracts The local environment defines wallets that are already funded.
 The deployer wallet is used to deploy the contract using clarinet deployments.

 ## Prepare Wallet
 You can take a look at the config file at `sbtc/devenv/sbtc/docker/config.json` to see the mnemonic that defines the taproot address that will be the contract owner for sBTC.
 This is the mnemonic that generates the address that will actually call the `mint` function in the sBTC contract.